 4. Your balcony isn’t as private as you think

 Thinking of sunbathing “al fresco” on your balcony?
-Want to get a little risque with your partner in the fresh air?
+Want to get a little frisky with your partner in the fresh air?
 Keep in mind that your balcony isn’t all that private.
 The dividers between balconies are low to allow wind to pass through.
-They also are several inches above the floor to allow water to flow.
+They also are several inches above the floor to allow water to flow during a rainstorm.
 That means anyone in the balcony next to you could easily see what’s going on without much effort.

 5. Those “all you can drink” packages aren’t a good deal, unless…